gbegreg/FMXISland/README.md

  - cloud simulation;
  - take screen capture from TViewport3D;
  - use a map;
+ - cities lit up at night;
+ - collisions detection with obstacles;
+ - follow the asperities of the ground;
  - use Firemonkey animations.

 Next evloution will be collisions detections with the TMesh but I can not do it for the moment ...